DM587/dm561.github.io/_assignments/asg1.md

 #### Sparse Vectors and Matrices (Optional)

-This part will be discussed in class in the second exercise session of week 46.
+This part will be discussed in class probably in the second exercise session of week 46.
 It is associated with the files `vec_sparse.py` and `mat_sparse.py`.

 A vector (matrix) most of whose values are zeros is called a *sparse vector (matrix)*.